 Dairy allergies or intolerances

 Not everyone can tolerate dairy, and some people are allergic to it.
 Fortunately, there are plenty of other foods, such as nuts, that provide many of the same and even additional nutritional benefits as cheese.

 There are also dairy-free cheese options, though they typically contain less protein.
-For example, one slice of a vegan cheddar single contains just 1 gram of protein.

 Watch out for the sodium